 The Effects of Volunteering on Your Well-Being

-While it’s not hard to imagine that volunteering benefits the organization, community, or people you are serving, you may be surprised to find that it offers a myriad of benefits to you as the volunteer, as well.
+While it’s not hard to imagine that your work helps the organization, community or people you are serving, you may be surprised to find many benefits of volunteering for yourself, too.
 Volunteering in retirement improves longevity and quality of life, and, according to research compiled by the Corporation for National and Community Service (CNCS), plays a greater role in overall health than marriage, income, or education level.